getify/You-Dont-Know-JS/get-started/ch2.md

 Since ES6, JS has also supported a module format in addition to the typical standalone JS program format.
 Modules are also file-based.
 If a file is loaded via module-loading mechanism such as an `import` statement or a `<script type=module>` tag, all its code is treated as a single module.

-Though you wouldn't typically think about a module -- basically, a collection of state and publicly-exposed methods to operate on that state -- as a standalone program, JS does in fact still treat each module separately.
+Though you wouldn't typically think about a module—basically, a collection of state and publicly exposed methods to operate on that state—as a standalone program, JS does in fact still treat each module separately.
 Similar to how "global scope" allows standalone files to mix together at runtime, importing a module into another allows runtime interoperation between them.

-Regardless of which code organization pattern (and loading mechanism) is used for a file -- standalone or module -- you should still think of each file as its own (mini) program, which may then cooperate with other (mini) programs to perform the functions of your overall application.
+Regardless of which code organization pattern (and loading mechanism) is used for a file (standalone or module), you should still think of each file as its own (mini) program, which may then cooperate with other (mini) programs to perform the functions of your overall application.

 ## Values